-Organic Sources of Nitrogen
+Organic Nitrogen Availability

 mineralization.
 This supply of plant-available N comes from soil microbes decomposing organic matter into ammonium (NH4+), which is then quickly transformed into nitrate (NO3-) via nitrification.
 These forms of nitrogen (NH4+ and NO3-) are the preferred forms of nitrogen for plant uptake.
 However, the challenge to growers is how best to synchronize plant uptake with both the rate and timing of N mineralization from organic amendments, in order to gain maximum possible benefit for crop yield.
 Click the graphic at left to explore the factors that affect the mineralization of organic N sources in soil.